saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_Mentorship_program.md

 Other examples of machines with artificial intelligence include computers that play chess and self-driving cars.
 Each of these machines must weigh the consequences of any action they take, as each action will impact the end result.
 In chess, the end result is winning the game.
 For self-driving cars, the computer system must account for all external data and compute it to act in a way that prevents a collision.

+Artificial intelligence also has applications in financial industry, where it is used to detect and flag activity in banking and finance such as unusual debit card usage and large amount deposits, all of which help a bank's fraud department.
+Applications for AI are also being used to help streamline and make trading easier.
+This is done by making supply, denand, and pricing of securities easier to estimate.

  - **Enable business process changes.** An example of this is the use of IoT devices to monitor the health of remote machines and trigger service calls for preventive maintenance.
 The ability to remotely monitor machines is also enabling new product-as-a-service business models, where customers no longer need to buy a product but instead pay for its usage.

 ## What industries can benefit from IoT?